enl001/rsschool-cv/cv.md

 #### Other skills ####

-- Experienced in such software packages as MATLAB, Mathcad.
+- Experienced in such software packages as MATLAB, Mathcad

 -----------------------------------------------------------------
 ### Education ###